Our Staff

 Integration Coordinator, Leadership Team

 Lisa, a founding guide, was exploring alternatives to traditional education when she discovered RVCS.
-While her two youngest children were benefiting from an RVCS education, Lisa also joyfully explored the universe as a guide for the school’s youngest students from 2004-2018.
-A part-time member of the Leadership Team since 2008, she took on a full-time role in 2018.
-Lisa has a background in early childhood education, alternative educational practices, place-based and project-based education, and educating for sustainability.
-She has developed curriculum through The Cloud Institute for Sustainability Education and the Appalachian Trail Conservancy’s Trail to Every Classroom program, and is involved with the Education for Sustainability Leadership Academy at Shelburne Farms.
-Lisa has an ongoing interest in farm-based education and obtained her Permaculture Design Certificate with a focus in permaculture education for children.
-A member of the Community Supported Garden at Genesis Farm for over 25 years, she is passionate about guiding children in the deepening understanding of, and connection to, our bioregion, particularly through experiences with local farms and food.
-Lisa loves to sing and is grateful for the RVCS assemblies that foster a sense of community among students, guides, and families.
-In addition to singing, Lisa enjoys hiking, swimming, ice skating, reading, cooking, and spending time with her family, friends, and pets.
+While her two youngest children were benefiting from an RVCS education, Lisa spent 14 years joyfully exploring the universe as a guide for the school’s youngest students.
+A part-time member of the Leadership Team since 2008, she transitioned to a full-time role in 2018.
+Lisa’s professional background is rooted in early childhood education and a commitment to implementing place-based, project-based, and sustainable education practices.
+She has developed curriculum through The Cloud Institute for Sustainability Education and the Appalachian Trail Conservancy’s Trail to Every Classroom program.
+She is also a graduate of the Education for Sustainability Leadership Academy at Shelburne Farms and holds a Teacher of Students with Disabilities certification.
+With a deep interest in farm-based learning, Lisa earned a Permaculture Design Certificate focused on permaculture education for children.
+She is grateful for all that she has learned through circle practice, and for the weekly RVCS assemblies that build community among students, guides, and families, as well as offer space to share her love of community singing.
+A 30+ year member of the Community Supported Garden at Genesis Farm, she is passionate about helping children connect with the bioregion through local food and farming.
+In addition to spending time with her family, friends, and pets, Lisa loves to read, hike, swim, ice skate, and cook with locally sourced foods.

 Education: